-Column J: Total Compensation: This column is the sum of Columns C, E, G and I and represents Total Non-Attendant Compensation for that service type.
+Column J: Total Compensation: This column is the sum of Columns C, E, G and I and represents Total Non-Attendant Compensation for that facility type and staff type.

 Column K: Average Staff Rate: This column is the result of Columns C + G divided by Columns B + F and represents the average hourly wage rate of all employee staff, both related party and non-related party.